Dialzy/.github/profile/README.md

 Join Qlize today and start exploring a world of new connections, experiences, and conversations.
 Qlize is where your next great conversation begins.

-To begin contributing to the project, contact us at 👉 contact@Qlize.fun
+To begin contributing to the project, contact us at 👉 contact@qilze.com